RealFormer: Transformer Likes Residual Attention: Introduction

-In this paper, we propose a simple Transformer-based architecture to show that it is beneficial to create a ``direct'' path to propagate raw attention scores through the whole network.
-Our architecture is called \textit{\textbf{Re}sidual \textbf{A}ttention \textbf{L}ayer Trans\textbf{former}}, or \textit{\textbf{RealFormer}} in short.
-As shown in Figure~\ref{fig:realformer} (c), each RealFormer layer takes the raw attention scores of all attention heads from the previous layer and adds ``residual scores'' (computed the same way as attention scores in regular Transformers) on top.
-The sum of the two scores is then used to compute attention weights via softmax (again, as in regular Transformers).
-In other words, RealFormer can be seen as adding a simple skip connection to the Post-LN Transformer.
-Note that it does not add any multiplication ops to the computational graph and therefore the performance is expected to be comparable.
+In this paper, we propose a simple and generic technique to show that it is beneficial to create a ``direct'' path to propagate raw attention scores through Transformer-based networks.
+Our technique is called \textit{\textbf{Re}sidual \textbf{A}ttention \textbf{L}ayer Trans\textbf{former}}, or \textit{\textbf{RealFormer}} in short.
+We also use \emph{RealFormer} to denote the resulting Transformer networks whenever no confusion may arise.
+Without losing generality, taking the standard Transformer encoder as an example, each RealFormer layer takes the raw attention scores of all attention heads from the previous layer and adds ``residual scores'' (computed the same way as attention scores in regular Transformers) on top, as shown in Figure~\ref{fig:realformer}~(c).
+The sum of the two scores is then used to compute attention probabilities via softmax.

+In other words, RealFormer can be seen as adding simple skip connections to a backbone Transformer.
+Since it does not add expensive multiplication ops, performance is expected to be comparable.\footnote{In certain settings, we find it helpful for RealFormer to use running \emph{mean} of attention scores instead of running \emph{sum}, though it adds some negligible amount of multiplications.} Note that our technique can also be applied straightforwardly for different Transformer variations and even when decoders are involved.